clatisus/cis194-haskell-spring13/README.md

 If you are doing the course, hope this repo can help you the same.
 If you have any questions/improvements, feel free to contact me.

-To better aggregate all the resources about the course, I included some files (lectures, related books) that are publicly available in this repo.
-I did **NOT** create them.